pfsense/docs/source/firewall/firewall-rule-troubleshooting.rst

 manual tests can be performed to check what is happening.

 From the GUI, visit Status > Filter Reload.
-Press the **Reload Filter** button and wait to see if the process returns to say “Done.” or if it stops.
+Press the **Reload Filter** button and wait to see if the process returns to say "Done." or if it stops.
 If it stops, for example in a particular package, then there may be a problem with that package.